CAPSTONE-MIBA-G03/MIBA-2023-CAPSTONE-RB-NLP/README.md

 # MIBA-2023-CAPSTONE-RB-NLP (Esade Project)
-This project from ESADE MIBA students of team G03 in collaboration with Roland Berger Paris aims to develop a data ingestion pipeline for news article data and test different NLP approaches on the extracted data to analyze topics and trends linked to a particular brand or company name.
+This project from ESADE MIBA students of team G03 in collaboration with Roland Berger Paris aims to develop a data ingestion pipeline for news article data and test different NLP approaches on the extracted data to analyze topics and trends linked to a particular news topic.

 ETL Pipeline Components:
 - Link Extractor